Bars92/font-organizer/readme.txt

 Copy the entire key and paste it on the designated place in the plugin settings.

 In order to enable the API key go to API Manager dashboard or use the link: [https://console.developers.google.com/apis/dashboard](https://console.developers.google.com/apis/dashboard "google developer API console").
-Press "ENABLE API", Then Choose "Web Fonts Developer API" under "Other popular APIs" section. – This step is a must.
+Press "ENABLE API", Then Choose "Web Fonts Developer API" under "Other popular APIs" section. **This step is a must**.

 Congrats, your API key is now enabled. you may use it inside the plugin to get the full current font list.